Psoriasis

 Click for details

-Regular follow-up is essential to monitor treatment fatigue, response, safety, and comorbidities, and to ensure patients achieve and sustain minimal disease activity.
+Regular follow-up is essential to monitor treatment fatigue, response, safety, and comorbidities, and to ensure patients achieve and sustain optimal disease control.
 Follow-up should be structured, measurable, and patient-centered, integrating both clinical outcomes and quality-of-life indicators.
 3,6

 • Reinforce adherence and provide brief, structured counselling on modifiable factors (stress, weight, and smoking) at every review and reinforce progress over time.